Harsco names CEO, posts strong profit as restructuring helps

-(Reuters) - Harsco Corp (HSC.N), which provides products and services to metal producers, posted a higher-than-expected quarterly profit helped by its restructuring actions and named a Tyco International Ltd TYC.N executive as its new chief.
+July 31 (Reuters) - Harsco Corp, which provides products and services to metal producers, posted a higher-than-expected quarterly profit helped by its restructuring actions and named a Tyco International Ltd executive as its new chief.

 Harsco’s restructuring plans, laid out in December, includes slimming its European presence and exiting under-performing regions as it grapples weak infrastructure spending, a decline in industrial production and volatile raw material prices.